lenincompres/domify/README.md

 **Domify is agnostic about the order of the arguments that follow the first one:
 A boolean is a flag to clear the element.
 A String is a the tag for a new element.
 An element is where it should be created.**

-You can call *domify* as an Element method.
+Aditionally, you can call *domify* as an Element method.

 ```javascript
 someElement.domify({